VanillaDevelop/IDE-setup/index.markdown

 **GitHub Copilot**

 I am currently using GitHub Copilot integration in JetBrains for auto-completion and minor problem-solving.
-I am using this plugin with default settings.
+I disable completions for Markdown files in order to write my own documentation without distractions.
+Since many of my websites are also based on static-site-generation using markdown files, the auto-completion mostly just gets in the way of writing more elaborate articles (like this one).

 **EditorJumper**